 I don't have any specific life advice.
 If I could go back to myself at 21 and tell myself something I probably wouldn't say anything but to keep going.

 When I was young I applied to every show that would have me.
 I made artwork night and day and just tried to have people see my work.
 After 15 years of making art for literally no money or recognition I now am in a position where people want my work in shows or their homes and want to pay for it.
 Yay!
 I won!
 The financial support is nice (it allows me to make my work full time) but honestly the best part is I get to make more work.
 That’s all I want to do - be in the studio.
-You have to love the process, shows are nice but I really don't like the art world/schmooze.
-I’d rather be in the studio 99% of the time.
-If you are willing to work like crazy for yourself and no one else then go for it in the arts.
+Recognition and shows are nice but I’d rather get started on the next piece.

-I tell my students to take time to develop what makes it unique to you.
-How can you stand out so that "xxx" artist isn't brought up when you show pieces.
+I tell my students to take time to develop what makes your work unique to you.
+How can you stand out so that "xxx" artist isn't brought up when you show pieces?
 That stuff only comes with time and struggle in your own work.